SLO Measurement Window: 30 Days vs 7 vs 90

 What the window actually controls

-The window decides ‘how much budget you have at any moment.’
-A 30-day window with 0.1% budget = 43 minutes of bad per month.
+The measurement window decides "how much budget you have at any moment."
+A 30-day window with a 0.1% budget equals 43 minutes of bad per month.
+Shorter windows mean less budget and faster reaction; longer windows mean more budget and slower reaction.

 Four common windows